 We turned inward.
 NSPR’s part-time receptionist had a spare room and put up a reporter from KPFA in Berkeley; later a producer from a San Francisco business news network stayed with her.
 My boss hosted reporters in his home and put me in touch with a woman who arranges accommodations in local homes for symphony performers who travel to campus.
 Two symphony supporters who I’ve never met opened their homes to an audio producer from LA and a reporter from San Francisco.

-This Friday, After Paradise will the end its run as a daily show, but we’ll begin airing weekly episodes on Dec.
+This Friday, After Paradise will end its run as a daily show, but we’ll begin airing weekly episodes Dec.
 20. We’re still looking to enlist generous volunteer journalists as often as possible — as long as I can find housing for them.

 I don’t know how long the show will run.
 The community’s need for this information is profound and ongoing.
 Managing time, personnel, volunteers, resources and expectations of what we can deliver will be both a short- and long-term problem.

 I really hate to say this, but the experience of covering the Camp Fire has prepared us to respond to the next emergency.
 We know how to deploy reporters, board ops, volunteers and interns.
 We have a playbook — though it’s one you don’t want to use because it means your listeners and your community are in trouble.

 Looking back, here’s what I might have done differently: